peterzen/goresolver/README.md

 In case of any validation errors, the method return a non-nil `err` value, and an empty result set.

-In case the queried zone is not DNSSEC-enabled (i.e., it does not have a `DS` record in the parent zone), the library delegates the query to `net.LookupIP`.

 ## Documentation